GIMP is the best free photo editor available.

 Next, select the Healing Tool (H).
 Use the square bracket keys ([ and ]) to adjust the size of the healing brush so that it matches the size of the speck you want to remove.

 Hold down Ctrl on Windows, or Cmd on Mac, and then click an area of the same color right next to the spot you want to remove.
 Then release the Ctrl or Cmd key and click the spot.
 It should now disappear, or you can paint over it a little more until it’s gone.

 What you’re doing is telling GIMP to copy the pixels from the first click and paste them on top of the second (the speck of dust).
 It then blends them seamlessly and naturally.

 Repeat this for all the unwanted spots on your image.

-These steps will take your photos from their rough, straight-out-of-the-camera state, to something that you’ll be proud to print or share online.
+It’s so easy to learn how to use GIMP to edit your pictures.
+The steps above will take your photos from their rough, straight-out-of-the-camera state, to something that you’ll be proud to print or share online.

 Once you’ve mastered that, you should install some of the best GIMP plugins.
 These help to make GIMP an even more powerful photo editor, and will let you edit RAW photos, apply filters, retouch skin, and a whole lot more besides.
 And, if you’re looking for similar tools as alternatives to Photoshop and other Adobe products, here’s a list: